If you’re not communicating with your customers verbally, chances are you’re communicating with them visually.

 It provides important information

 Look around you and you’ll realise graphic design is everywhere.
-It’s the packaging on the loaf of bread you just bought, the instructions for your new TV, the logo on your T-Shirt.
+It’s the packaging on the loaf of bread you just bought, the instructions for your new TV, and the logo on your T-Shirt.

 Now design can be subjective, what one person likes another may hate.
 But the fundamentals of good design are what we learn as graphic design students.